Lin Biao incident: Aftermath

 Graffiti with Lin Biao's foreword to Mao's Little Red Book.
 Lin's name (lower right) was later scratched out, presumably after his death.

-Lin Biao was survived by Doudou and one other daughter.
+Lin Biao was survived by Doudou.
 All military officials identified as being close to Lin or his family (most of China's high military command) were purged within weeks of Lin's disappearance.
 On 14 September, Zhou announced to the Politburo that four of the highest-ranking military officials in China were immediately suspended from duty and ordered to submit self-criticisms admitting their associations with Lin.
 This announcement was quickly followed by the arrest of ninety-three people suspected of being close to Lin, and within a month of Lin's disappearance over 1,000 senior Chinese military officials were purged.
 The official purge of Lin's supporters continued until it was closed by the 10th Central Committee in August 1973.
 The incident marked the end of the myth within the Party that Mao had always been absolutely correct.

-The National Day celebrations on 1 October 1971, were cancelled.
+The National Day celebrations on 1 October 1971, were cancelled, which sparked unfounded speculation in the West that Mao had died.
+Meetings with foreign dignitaries by Zhou were also abruptly cancelled and Chinese airspace remained closed for days in mid-September 1971.
+There were no references to Lin in party newspapers and radio broadcasts after 15 September 1971.

+On 30 September 1971, the Mongolian press agency through the Soviet TASS news agency published the news that a Chinese Air Force plane had crashed in Mongolia two weeks prior, though the identities of the passengers were not revealed.
+In the West, there were speculations surrounding Lin Biao after observers noticed Chinese media denouncement of Lin began appearing in late 1971 along with the unusual events in October 1971.
+It was only in July 1972 that the Chinese government confirmed the news to the world shortly after Mao first revealed Lin's actions during his meetings with Sri Lankan Prime Minister Sirimavo Bandaranaike and French Foreign Minister Maurice Schumann.